cultureamp/kaizen-design-system/.changeset/odd-eggs-exercise.md

 "@kaizen/components": patch
 ---

-Migrate CalanderPopover and DatePicker to floatingUI
+Migrate DatePicker and DateRangePicker to floatingUI